-I am a fifth-year graduate student in the Nock Lab.
+I am a graduate student in the Nock Lab.
 My research interests revolve around understanding why people engage in harmful behaviors, such as non-suicidal self-injury (NSSI) and suicide.
 My program of research has two main arms.
 In the first, I use behavioral paradigms and measures of physiology to understand why people might choose to harm themselves when they are experiencing emotional distress.
 In the second arm of my research program, I use natural language processing tools to better understand how discussions of suicide and NSSI on social media platforms might be associated with risk for engaging in these behaviors.
 I am also a trainee in preparation for licensure as a Clinical Psychologist.
 Clinically, I have worked primarily with teenagers, young adults, and families experiencing challenges with suicide, NSSI, eating disorders, and trauma.
 Working with these types of individuals in various clinical settings has greatly informed my research, and I leverage my research findings to provide targeted treatments to those in need.
 In July of 2020 I will begin my predoctoral clinical internship at Columbia University Medical Center.